zaepho-org/ansible_collection_zohobooks/README.md

 ## Requirements

-- Ansible 2.9 or higher
+- Ansible 2.16 or higher
-- Python 3.6 or higher
+- Python 3.6 or higher (Python 2.7 is not supported)
 - A Zoho Books account with API access
 - Zoho Books API credentials:
   - Organization ID